MJovanovic40/jobfair23-backend-challenge/README.md

 10 auctions are created every minute, and they last 1 minute each.
 Auctions are extended if a user makes a bid within the last 5 seconds of the auction, and in such case, the auction is extended to 5 seconds.

-Users can first join the auction and see all available information about the auction, current bids and bidders, and the player on auction.
+Users can view all active auctions, and see the available information about the auction, current bids and bidders, and the player on auction.

-Users can bid on the auctions by spending their tokens, and after the auction closes, the highest bidder wins the auctioned player.
+Users can bid on the auctions by spending their tokens (and join the auction by making their first bid).
+After the auction closes, the highest bidder wins the auctioned player.
 The initial bid price is 1 token, and each bid increases the bid price by 1 token.

 Users should be notified if there are new bidders on the auction they have joined, if the auction closes, announcing the winner, and when new auctions are generated.